KQSL: History

 Jeff Chang was successful in getting KQSL onto Dish Network, AT&T U-verse and DirecTV throughout the San Francisco Bay Area after getting the station back on the air.
 Video fiber circuits were installed to provide Dish, U-Verse and DirecTV feeds of KQSL.

 On August 1, 2017, KQSL reverted to independent programming.
 The Sonlife affiliation had transferred to KCNS.
 On January 15, 2018, KQSL began carrying Total Living Network (TLN) programming as a simulcast of TLN programming carried on Comcast cable channel 138 in Chicago.
-TLN also was carried on a West Coast feed until April 16, 2019 on KTLN, licensed to Novato, California.
+TLN also was carried on a West Coast feed until April 16, 2019, on KTLN, licensed to Novato, California.
 KQSL began carrying TLN's West Coast feed, TLN West, on April 6, 2019.

 On July 11, 2018, One Ministries, Inc. completed its purchase of KQSL from Jeff Chang for $2 million.
 K11WP-D was also sold to Jeff Chang for $1 as part of the KQSL transaction.
 The broadcast partnership with TLN was retained.
 One Ministries, Inc. had closed a deal to sell three LPTV stations to HC2 Holdings for $2.15 million one day prior to having consummating the deal to purchase KQSL.
 One Ministries also owns and operates 5 translators of KQSL in Northern California and Reno, Nevada, as well as low-power TV station KKRM-CD in Chico which has a series of translators throughout Northern California, most of which air KQSL on their .8 digital subchannel.
 A One Ministries-owned station, KQTA-LD in San Francisco, airs KQSL on its .2 subchannel.
 In addition to airing programming from TLN West, KQSL also airs locally originated programming daily from midnight to 6 a.m. and Saturdays from midnight to 5 p.m.

 KQSL began airing local news for Northern California and Southern Oregon in December 2018.
 The local news program, from Medford, Oregon-licensed KDSO-LD and KDOV-LD, is called Mornings on the Dove which aired 6 to 8 a.m. weekdays initially and was subsequently moved to noon to 1 p.m. weekdays in April 2019.
 This program airs live on KKPM-CD and its translators on their primary channel which airs TheDove, the religious channel where it originates.

 KQSL upgraded to 1080i HD picture quality in March 2019 on Dish Network and April 2019 on DirecTV.

-According to FCC database, as of January 12, 2021, KQSL changed its city of license to Cloverdale, California (in Sonoma County).
+KQSL became a distributed transmission system on March 8, 2021, with a second facility to serve Cloverdale.
+Subsequently, on March 28, 2022, the second DTS facility was moved to Geyser Peak to serve both Cloverdale and Geyserville, California.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: